kisekifrans/kisekifrans/README.md

 - :rabbit: I'm currently studying at Universitas Pendidikan Ganesha
 - :pig_nose: I'm currently learning Flutter and Dart
 - :octopus: Goals : I want to be a Software Engineer
-- :cat: Fun Fact : I was an Athlete
+- :cat: Fun Fact : I was an Athlete and Pro Apex Legends player ( I was playing for Team MYTH & FFPS ).

 ## :fire: Programming Languages
 <div id="badgess">